Hans Kühl Medal

 2020 Development of highly innovative concrete admixtures

-2013 Invention of PCE superplasticizer dr Tsuyoshi Hirata, Nippon Shokubai, Japan
+2013 Invention PCE flow agent Dr. Tsuyoshi Hirata, Nippon Shokubai, Japan

-2010 Refinement strategies of X-ray and neutron data
+2010 Refinement strategies for X-ray and neutron data

-2006 Basic research work on the chemistry of construction materials Prof. Dr. Wolfgang Wieker, GNF eV, Berlin
+2006 Basic research on chemistry of construction materials Prof. Dr. Wolfgang Wieker, GNF eV, Berlin

 2005 Basic research on